bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 Apr, 17, 2020
 ----
-1. To discuss the "Registeries roadmap" with all PO's and invite thor for the same.
+1. To discuss the "Registeries roadmap" with all PO's(invite thor for the same)

 ----
 Apr, 09, 2020